peterwittek/ncpol2sdpa-cpp/README.md

 Usage
 ==
 A simple usage example is included in examplencpol.cpp.
-A more sophisticated application is given in hamiltonian.cpp, which implements the Hamiltonian of a fermionic system in a 2D grid.
+A more sophisticated application is given in benchmarkCase.cpp, which implements the Hamiltonian of a bosonic system on a 1D line.

 The implementation installs as a library.
 Subsequent use must specify the include directory of the header files and the library for compilation.